 The dates, locations and times of screening for the selected films are decided by the festival organisers and will be announced a week before the festival at the latest.

-As soon as the selection of a film is confirmed, further documents must be supplied on CD or DVD, or by e-mail to firstname.lastname@example.org (if not already provided during the submission process) :
+As soon as the selection of a film is confirmed, further documents must be supplied by e-mail to firstname.lastname@example.org (if not already provided during the submission process) :

 a short synopsis in French and/or in English